Ford Taurus: Fifth generation (2008)

-The fifth generation (5G) Taurus entered production in 2007 as a 2008 model and was developed directly from the Ford Five Hundred, chiefly with a mild exterior facelift and revised engine and transmission.
-Ford designated the model as the Taurus, after the demise of the concurrently marketed fourth generation (4G) Taurus and to take advantage of its customer recognition and dealer demand.
+The fifth-generation Taurus entered production in 2007 as a 2008 model and was developed directly from the Ford Five Hundred, chiefly with a mild exterior facelift and revised engine and transmission.
+Ford designated the model as the Taurus, after the demise of the concurrently marketed fourth-generation Taurus and to take advantage of its customer recognition and dealer demand.

-Changes to the 5G Taurus from the Five Hundred included a new front end and the 263 hp 3.5 L Duratec 35 V6, which replaces the 203 hp Duratec 30 3.0 L V6.
-The Five Hundred/Freestyle's ZF-Batavia CVT, which had a maximum torque rating of 221 lbft, was also replaced with a Ford-GM joint venture six-speed automatic with additional torque of the Duratec 35.
+Changes to the fifth-generation Taurus from the Five Hundred included a new front end and the 263 hp 3.5 L Duratec 35 V6, replacing the 203 hp Duratec 30 3.0 L V6.
+The Five Hundred/Freestyle's ZF-Batavia CVT, which had a maximum torque rating of 221 lbft, was also replaced with a Ford–GM joint venture six-speed automatic with additional torque of the Duratec 35.
 The Aisin AW six-speed automatic which was used on FWD Five Hundred and Montegos was also replaced by the new Ford six-speed.

-The Taurus sedan twin, the Mercury Sable nameplate, was revived from the Mercury Montego.
+The Taurus sedan twin, the Mercury Sable nameplate, was revived and applied to the restyled Mercury Montego.
 For the 2009 model year, Ford revived the "SE" trimline for the Taurus.
 The SE sold for $24,125 according to Ford's website and served as the base model for the vehicle.

-The 5G Taurus was sold in the Middle East as the Ford Five Hundred from 2008.
+The fifth-generation Taurus was sold in the Middle East as the Ford Five Hundred from 2008.

 It was determined that Ford's strategy to redesignate new cars in the lineup with new names beginning with the letter F, as in Ford Focus, Ford Fusion, and Ford Freestyle, was not a good marketing move, as some of the renamed cars had highly recognizable iconic names.
 Car buyers in the U.S. did not associate the new F names with Ford, and were confused by the name changes.
 Mulally believed that the Taurus had an immediately strong brand equity, and that it would take years for consumers to have a similar recognition of the Five Hundred.

 The 2008 Ford Taurus and Mercury Sable were awarded the Top Safety Pick ratings by the Insurance Institute for Highway Safety (IIHS) and five-star ratings by the National Highway Traffic Safety Administration (NHTSA).
 The five-star rating given to the Taurus and the Sable is the highest safety rating being given by the government agency.
 It was also the first Ford of America model to come as standard with side airbags.